nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 :orange_book: If you want to modify the details of a specific task, you can use the _Edit_ command.

-The above screenshot shows how the _Edit_ command can be used to edit the date/time and assignee of a task.
+:camera: The above screenshot shows how the _Edit_ command can be used to edit the date/time and assignee of a task.

 :page_with_curl: Format: `edit INDEX [d/DESCRIPTION] [dt/DATE] [dt/TIME] [dt/DATE, TIME] [p/PERSON_INDEX]... [t/TAG]...`